brgprojects/ktm-restaurant/README.md

 Do `git checkout step10-responsive`.

-Finally, some more changes to make it responsive i.e able to properly view in mobile and iPad.
+Now, some more changes to make it responsive i.e able to properly view in mobile and iPad.
 It is usually done with `@media` queries.

+### Step 11: Final Changes

+Do `git checkout final-changes`.

+Finally, some final adjustment in UX behavior and button text and added contact page.

 # Enjoyeee!